alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * training and supporting your delivery partners in providing practical support to first-time users of your service identifying all your delivery partners and making sure that at every point of contact (between them and your users) they inform users about the digital option in a positive way

-Another [case study from Hertfordshire County Council](/service-manual/communications/hcc-case-study-2.pdf) (PDF)  looks at some of the steps they took to get users to try its Online Schools Admissions service for the first time.
+Another [case study from Hertfordshire County Council](/service-manual/assets/documents/hcc-case-study-2.pdf) (PDF, 93KB)  looks at some of the steps they took to get users to try its Online Schools Admissions service for the first time.

 ###3.
 Communicate effectively by: